Lupus Heat Sensitivity: Easily Fight It Using 2 Lupus Life Hacks® [INFOGRAPHIC]

-I loved the sun and the sun loved me…until Lupus came and turned my world upside down and to the left a little.
+I loved the sun and the sun loved me…until overheating and Lupus came and turned my world upside down.

 Aren’t you sick of reacting to the sun’s UV rays within 10 minutes of being outside?
-I am too.
+I am.

 Symptoms of Lupus Heat Sensitivity